-South Cumberland State Park is composed of more than 24,550 acres in nine separate areas, five of which are natural areas.
+South Cumberland State Park is composed of more than 24,550 acres in nine separate areas, five of which are Tennessee State Natural Areas.
 The park is also located within four different Tennessee counties: Grundy, Franklin, Marion and Sequatchie.
 The visitor’s center has interpretative exhibits and provides information on each component of the South Cumberland Complex.
 The Stone Door and Savage Gulf Complex contain remarkable vistas, waterfalls and more than 90 miles of hiking and backpacking trails and forests.

 The Fiery Gizzard Trail connects Grundy Forest and Foster Falls.
 Hikers may observe nature, swim in Fiery Gizzard Creek and enjoy one of the nation’s most outstanding trails.
 The 12.5 mile trail is considered one of the top 25 hiking trails in the United States.
 Hikes can view spectacular rock formations, cascading streams, waterfalls, rocky gorges, panoramic overlooks and lush woodlands.